bchadfield/csw-website/help/export-content.markdown

 The default options are export to Markdown, HTML and plain text.
 This downloads the content in the selected format.

-Any publishing integrations you have setup \[link to creating integrations\] will appear as export options.
+Any publishing [integrations](/help/integrations) you have setup will appear as export options.